 The City of Durham’s Transportation Department conducted the Bull E-Bike Pilot to learn more about how electric bikes (e-bikes) can be deployed to improve the transportation experience in the Bull City.
 Selected participants used a pedal-assist e-bike for 4+ weeks in exchange for sharing information about their experience, including tracking their travel via a smartphone app.
-In addition to the e-bike, participants received a helmet, u-lock, and other accessories, plus maintenance support.
-We launched the first participant cohort on August 15 and the pilot will end in early November 2022.
+In addition to the e-bike, participants received a helmet, U-lock, other accessories, and maintenance support.
+We launched the first participant cohort on August 15, and the pilot ended in November 2022.

-The goal of the Bull E-Bike Pilot project is to learn the effects when a downtown Durham employee is given an electric-assist bike.
-The collected data and lived experiences from this pilot project will teach us and other cities if electric-assist bikes for downtown workers can help increase transportation access, reduce single-occupancy vehicle trips, etc.
+The goal of the Bull E-Bike Pilot was to learn the effects of a downtown Durham employee receiving an electric-assist bike.
+The collected data and lived experiences from this pilot project taught us and other cities that electric-assist bikes for downtown workers can help increase transportation access, reduce single-occupancy vehicle trips, and more.

-The goal of the Bloomberg Mayors Challenge is to reduce single occupancy vehicle trips to and around downtown Durham using behavioral science, human-centered design, and rigorous evaluation.
-The opportunity exists to integrate available electric-assist bike resources in Durham to a Mayors Challenge project.
+The goal of the Bloomberg Mayors Challenge was to reduce single occupancy vehicle trips to and around downtown Durham using behavioral science, human-centered design, and rigorous evaluation.
+The opportunity exists to integrate available electric-assist bike resources in Durham into a Mayors Challenge project.

 Data Collection Partner: National Renewable Energy Laboratory (NREL)

 The National Renewable Energy Laboratory (NREL) advances the science and engineering of energy efficiency, sustainable transportation, and renewable power technologies and provides the knowledge to integrate and optimize energy systems.